SeanHRN/krita-renpy-scripter/manual.md

 # Generate Ren'Py Scripting
 by Sean Castillo

-Uses the layer name syntax for krita-batch-exporter by GDQuest to generate a block of text for a Ren'Py script.
+Uses the layer name syntax for krita-batch-exporter by GDQuest to generate a block of text for a Ren'Py script for moSean comics.

 In order for a layer to be utilized, it must be toggled visible and follow the krita-batch-exporter syntax, i.e. contain "e=png"